gcallah/Rationalism/VoegelinOakeshott/OakeshottVoegelin.md

 MO and EV share a significant interest and debt to Plato.
 At the beginning of his first book, MO writes, "Anyone who has had a glimpse of the range and subtlety of the thought of Plato... will long ago despaired of becoming a philosopher" (1933: 7).
 And in a work with "experience" in its title, he looks to Plato to define experience: "Experience, says Plato, is dialectic; the true form of experience is argument" (1933: 37).
-And as Timothy Fuller says of MO's post-WWII essays, "These writings show a strong affinity for the Socratic style of philosophizing" (1993: 23).
+Over a decade later, when MO declares the method he will use in an essay, he also remarks "This, of course, is the philosophical method and aim presented to us in the Socratic dialogues; and it is one with which I see no reason to quarrel" (1993: 130).
+As Timothy Fuller says of all of MO's post-WWII essays, "These writings show a strong affinity for the Socratic style of philosophizing" (1993: 23).

-EV, of course, devoted a 400-page book entirely to the work of Plato and Aristotle (2000b), and referred to Plato extensively elsewhere.
+EV, of course, devoted a 400-page book entirely to the work of Plato and Aristotle (2000b), and the Cumulative index of EV's collected works well over 300 references to Plato scatted across at least 17 volumes.

-But it also, in their remarks on Plato, the major difference in MO's and EV's understanding of philosophy is readily
+But it also, in their remarks on Plato, the major difference in MO's and EV's understanding of philosophy becomes
 apparent: does it have any practical value?
 For MO, the answer is a clear "no."
 As Fuller puts it, "But philosophy for MO is also, categorically, speaking, impractical.
 The search for truth has nothing to do with daily life."
 (1993: 19)